 In my opinion the best course of action is to use a combined approach.
 For severe cases you will need to see a good advanced laparoscopic surgeon to get as much of the endometriosis excised (cut out, not lasered).
 Surgery is a much needed option is the pain is severe because it helps get rid of the endometriosis that can be seen.
 It doesn’t get the microscopic endometriosis that can’t be seen and this is why endometriosis is likely to occur again.

-This is where the Chinese Medicine may help.
-You might then use the Chinese medicine alongside medical treatments to assist in suppression of the the microscopic endometriosis and assist in it progressing further.
-This may assist after surgery and may help in combination and help assist in the suppression of the disease.
-This can be done along side medical hormone treatments to assist in the overall treatment and management of the disease.
+This is where the Chinese Medicine may help, especially in helping pain, stress and other symptoms.
+This may assist after surgery and may help in combination with medical interventions.
+This can also be done along side medical hormone treatments to assist in the overall treatment and management of the disease.

 So, the solution to endometriosis is really Surgery, with the assistance of Acupuncture, Chinese medicine , Counselling, Mindfulness and diet and lifestyle management.
 It is about a multimodality “team” approach that is going assist you to give you the best results possible.
 Surgery is a very much-needed process if the problem is either too acute or chronic, in order to alleviate and remove painful symptoms.
 However, in the end it is a “team” approach, combining known therapies and lifestyle management that is needed to give women the best results possible and manage the disease properly moving forward.
 Treatments and management needs to be individualised as not every woman will have the same levels of pain, or the same symptoms.
 The Royal College of Obstetricians and Gynaecologists guidelines for treating Endometriosis now states that there are other recommended therapies outside of the medical model, which many women have stated have given them great results.
 It really can help, but for anything to work more effectively, you too, have to make a commitment.